 Zucchini is rich in antioxidants and anti-inflammatory compounds, including vitamins A and C. Eating zucchini regularly reduces oxidation and inflammation within the body.
 This boosts your immunity and protects against diseases associated with inflammation.
 (Source: Food Revolution) Click here for the recipe

-That's it for immune boosting lunch recipes idea.
-I hope this post inspires and teaches you how various foods keep your immune system healthy.
+How do you boost your immune system?
+By eating a variety of plant based, organic food.
+Some of the best foods for the immune system are listed above in delicious lunch recipes.
+I hope this post inspires and teaches you how to eat a variety of foods to keep your immune system healthy.
 Food is medicine!

 Do you think you will try any of the recipes I shared?
 Let me know by leaving a comment below.